jannikmi/extremitypathfinder/README.rst

-**Angle representation**: Instead of computing directly with angles in degree or radians, it is much more efficient and still sufficient to use a representation that is mapping an angle to a range :math:`a \in [0.0 ; 4.0[` (:math:`[0.0 ; 1.0[` in all 4 quadrants).
+**Angle representation**: Instead of computing with angles in degree or radians, it is much more efficient and still sufficient to use a representation that is mapping an angle to a range :math:`a \in [0.0 ; 4.0[` (:math:`[0.0 ; 1.0[` in all 4 quadrants).
 This can be done without computationally expensive trigonometric functions!
 Check the implementation in class ``AngleRepresentation`` in ``helper_classes.py``.